 Do some of your congregants want to connect over parenting?
 College life?
 Women in business?
 Single life?
-Dr. Martin also encouraged pastors to create affinity Facebook groups from your church’s profile page, where women and others from your church can continue to chat, share, and pray for one another.
+Dr. Martin also encouraged pastors to create affinity Facebook groups from their church’s profile page, where women and others from your church can continue to chat, share, and pray for one another.

 10. Send hand-written letters of encouragement.

 Just because everyone is online doesn’t mean we don’t like getting mail, especially something hand-written.
-Let each woman in your congregation know that they are missed and you appreciate their unique gifts.
+Let each woman in your congregation know that they are missed and that you appreciate their unique gifts.
 You can find tips on how to write a letter of Christian encouragement here.